Windofbitter/wind-task/README.md

 Smoke Test (optional)

-- Run a small client that creates a task, appends a log, moves state, and reads the timeline:
+- Run a small client that creates a task, appends a log, moves state, and reads the timeline (set `WIND_PROJECT` to a configured project):
-  - `timeout 5 node scripts/mcp-smoke.mjs`
+  - `WIND_PROJECT=projA timeout 5 node scripts/mcp-smoke.mjs`

 Notes